 In the last assignment, you selected a social problem for your focus for this project.
 Now, your task is to find at least two policies that address this problem.
-They could be policies that contribute to causing the problem, making it worse, try to prevent the problem, or attempt to make it better.
+Make sure you identify a POLICY, and not a PROGRAM.
+Programs may involve efforts or interventions aimed at addressing social problems.
+Policies are the government responses to identified social problems, often through legislation or regulation Some policies include the creation of programs.
+Your selected policies could be policies that contribute to causing the problem, making it worse, try to prevent the problem, or attempt to make it better.
 Research two policies and complete the template provided by your instructor.